DEVSENSE/phptools-docs/docs/vscode/Editor/code-actions.md

 ![Light Bulb in VS Code](../imgs/light-bulb.png)

-Available code actions are listed by clicking on the light bulb or pressing associated keyboard shortcut (by default) <kbd>Ctrl+.</kbd>.
+Available code actions are listed by clicking on the light bulb or pressing an associated keyboard shortcut (by default) <kbd>Ctrl+.</kbd>.

 Certain errors have also `Quick Fix` available.
 This provides the same list of code actions that should resolve the issue.